CustomAgile/CustomChart/README.md

 will be applied if the Timebox is valid for the queried model.
 If the Timebox is not valid for the selected model, then the Timebox scope will be ignored.

-If the page is scoped to a Milestone Timebox, there is an additional setting to allow the user to respect or ignore the global project setting.
+Optionally it can respect or ignore the global project setting.
 This is useful when Portfolio Items associated with a specific Milestone are not constrained to a specific subset of the Project Hierarchy tree.